wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/free

-The perfect editor to arrange any media into creative designs.
-Powerful and extremely easy to use, Zedity takes your site to the next level!
+The best editor for creative and unique designs.
+Powerful but extremely easy to use, Zedity takes your site to the next level!

 == Description ==
 Zedity is an innovative HTML5 editor that enables you to create content with unprecedented possibilities.